-APPENDIX - II
+APPENDIX-II(A)

-INSTRUCTIONS TO THE CANDIDATES FOR FILLING ONLINE APPLICATIONS
+INSTRUCTIONS TO THE CANDIDATES FOR FILLING ONLINE APPLICATIONS Candidates are required to apply online by using the website www.upsconline.nic.in.

-Candidates are required to apply Online using the website www.upsconline.nic.in.Salient features of the system of Online Application Form are given hereunder:
+Salient features of the system to online Applications Form are given hereunder:

-- Detailed instructions for filling up Online applications are available on the above mentioned website. - Candidates will be required to complete the Online Application Form containing two stages viz.
-Part-I and Part-II as per the instructions available in the above mentioned site through drop down menus. - The candidates are required to pay a fee of Rs.100/- (Rupees One Hundred only) [excepting SC/ST/Female/Persons with benchmark disability who are exempted from payment of fee] either by depositing the money in any branch of SBI by cash, or by using net banking facility of State Bank of India or by using any Visa/Master/RuPay Credit/ Debit Card. - Before start filling up of Online Application, a candidate must have his/her photograph and signature duly scanned in the .jpg format in such a manner that each file should not exceed 40 KB and must not be less than 3 KB in size for the photograph and 1 KB for the signature. - The Online applications(Part I and II) can be filled from 07th February, 2018 to 06th March, 2018 till 18 00 Hours - Applicants should avoid submitting multiple applications.
-However, if due to any unavoidable circumstances, any applicant submits multiple applications then he/she must ensure that the applications with higher RID is complete in all respects. - In case of multiple applications, the applications with higher RID shall be entertained by the Commission and fee paid against one RID shall not be adjusted against any other RID. - The applicants must ensure that while filling their Application Form, they are providing their valid and active E-Mail IDs as the Commission may use electronic mode of communication while contacting them at different stages of examination process. - The applicants are advised to check their emails at regular intervals and ensure that the email address ending with @ nic.in are directed to their inbox folder and not to the SPAM folder or any other folder. - Candidates are strongly advised to apply online well in time without waiting for the last date for submission of Online Applications.
+- Detailed instructions for filling up Online Applications are available on the above mentioned website.
+1. - Candidates will be required to complete the Online Application Form containing two stages viz.
+Part-I and Part-II as per the instructions available in the above mentioned site through drop down menu. - The candidates are required to pay a fee of Rs.100/- (Rupees One Hundred Only) [except/SC/ST candidates and those specified in Note-2 of Point 4(Fee) of the Notice who are exempted from payment of feel either by depositing the money in any branch of SBI by cash, or by using net banking facility of State Bank of India or by using any Visa/Master/RuPay Credit/Debit Card. - Before start filling up Online Application, a candidate must have his photograph and signature duly scanned in the .jpg format in such a manner that each file should not exceed 300 KB each and must not be less than 50 KB in size for the photograph and - A candidate must have his/her Matriculation Certificate ready prior to filling up his/her application form.
+The details viz.
+Candidate's Name, Father's Name, Mother's Name & Date of Birth to be filled in Online Application Form of the candidate should match exactly with particulars mentioned in the Matriculation Certificate. - 6.
+In addition to this, candidate should also have details of one photo ID viz.
+Aadhar Card/Vote Card/PAN Card/Passport/Driving Licence/Any other photo ID Card issued by the State/Central Government.
+The details of this photo ID will have to be provided by the candidate while filling up the online application form.
+The candidates will have to upload a scanned copy of the Photo ID whose details have been provided in the online application by him/her.
+This photo ID will be used for all future - referencing and the candidate is advised to carry this ID while appearing for Examination/Personality Test.

+7. The Online Applications (Part I and II) can be filled from 12th February, 2020 to 03th March, 2020 till 6:00 PM. - 8.
+Applicants should avoid submitting multiple applications.
+However, if due to any unavoidable circumstances any applicant submits multiple applications then he must ensure that the applications with higher RID is complete in all respects.

+9. In case of multiple applications, the applications with higher RID shall be entertained by the Commission and fee paid - against one RID shall not be adjusted against any other RID. - The applicants must ensure that while filling their Application Form, they are providing their valid and active e-mail Ids as the Commission may use electronic mode of communication while contacting them at difference stages of examination process - The applicants are advised to check their e-mails at regular intervals and ensure that the email address ending with @nic.in 11. are directed to their inbox folder and not to the SPAM folder or any other folder. - Candidates are strongly advised to apply Online well in time without waiting for the last date for submission of